 Medical Assisting graduates may earn the CMA (Certified Medical Assistant) credential by passing the National Certifying examination.
 Felons are not eligible to take this examination unless a waiver is granted by the AAMA (American Association of Medical Assistants).
 Students enrolled in this program must be enrolled on a full-time basis.

-The Commission on Accreditation of Allied Health Education Programs (CAAHEP) (http://www.caahep.org/) accredits programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-Commission on Accreditation of Allied Health Programs: 1361 Park Street, Clearwater, Florida, (727) 210-2350.
+The Medical Assisting Diploma program at Piedmont Technical College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).
+Commission on Accreditation of Allied Health Programs: 25400 US Highway 19 North, Suite 158, Clearwater, Florida, 33763 (727) 210-2350.